MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac-install-with-intune.md

 Issue: No license found

-Solution: Follow steps above to create a device profile using WindowsDefenderATPOnboarding.xml
+Solution: Follow the steps above to create a device profile using WindowsDefenderATPOnboarding.xml

 ## Logging installation issues